chillcicada/nixos-config/README.md

 - `home`: the home-manager configurations.
   - `apps`: the auto-imported app-specific configurations.
   - `modules`: the reusable modules for home-manager.
+  - `common.nix`: the common configuration for home-manager.
+  - `default.nix`: the default configuration for home-manager.
   - `minimal.nix`: the minimal configuration for home-manager.
 - `hosts`: the host-specific configurations.
   - `<machine>/`: the configurations for a specific machine.